-In our modern days of Amazon, Groupon, and RetailMeNot, it seems everyone is looking for a good deal.
+In our modern days of Amazon, Groupon, and eBay, it seems everyone is looking for a good deal.
 House hunters are no different.
 One way that potential buyers may look to save some money is by purchasing a short sale property.

-Does “Short Sale” Mean it Happens Quickly?
+Does “Short Sale” Mean It Happens Quickly?

 Unfortunately, no. Not even a little bit.
 The phrase “short sale” refers to the fact that the lender agrees to accept a sale price for the property that falls short of the actual amount owed.
-The lender has to agree to the seller offering a short sale for it to happen.
+The lender must agree to the seller offering a short sale for it to happen.

 Be Ready to Wait

 Whether you are the buyer or the seller in a short sale transaction, be prepared to exercise a great deal of patience.
-It could take weeks or months just for the bank to approve it as an option.
+It could take weeks or months just for the financial institution to approve it as an option.
 And then you will still have about another month of normal home-buying processes before you can close on the property.

 6 Things to Know About the Short Sale Process